tajmone/AlanStdLib/DEV_NOTES.md

             - [x] "`and`" — between 2nd-last and last.
             - [x] "`.`" — after last.
     + [ ] Tweak `wear` and `remove` verbs in `lib_classes.i`.
+        * [x] Both verbs work as before, and rely only on `donned` to do all the magic!
+        * [x] They still add/remove the item to `wearing` of Hero, but they don't use `wearing` in their calculations.
+        * [ ] IMPROVE: When the action fails, instead of listing every worn item, just mention the culprits that are preventing the wear/remove action. (it's more elegant)
     + [ ] Tweak [RunTime messages] in `lib_messages.i`.
 - [ ] Fix all [verbs in `lib_verbs.i` referencing `worn`][worn verbs].
 - [ ] Check that there are no leftover references to `worn` in the library.